cs1302uga/cs1302-hw05/README.md

       **NOTE:** This program has dependencies on compiled code in two locations: i) the compiled code you placed into `bin`; and ii) the compiled code in the JAR file.
-You will need to place the paths to the default package locations for both on the class path in order to run your program.
+You will need to place the paths to the default package locations for both on the classpath to run your program.
 You can accomplish this by using the following option to `java`: `-cp bin:lib/cs1302-str-list.jar`.
 You may also need to import any classes used from the JAR file.